 Her subsequent op-ed in the NY Times outlines some real challenges associated with this demographic shift, but it would seem more helpful to anticipate, and perhaps plan for a different type of workforce rather than call for a return to the days of medicine as a male-dominated profession.

 As a male medical graduate who has left the profession completely (what would she think of me?), I may be sticking my neck out here but I think that she misses some key points regarding the positive aspects of the feminization of the medical workforce.
 Leaving aside the work/life balance choice issue (after all no-one is forced to go to medical school), how might the public interest be better served by the presence of more women in medicine with all their flexible work demands?

 Flexible workforces make better workers – yes, even in medicine.
-People who have broader life experience make better doctors.
-Parenthood in particular is an excellent teacher of patience, stamina, time-management, multi-tasking etc. – all skills that doctors need.
+People who have a broader life experience make better doctors.
+Parenthood, in particular, is an excellent teacher of patience, stamina, time-management, multi-tasking, etc. – all skills that doctors need.

 Women tend to be more empathic – they have a greater capacity for compassion and are therefore better able to deliver on this key component of the therapeutic process.

 Women are typically less political – medicine and politics seldom sit well together.
 The patient is often neglected as other agendas infiltrate.